Chapman

 Students/Low-and lower-middle income country residents with single occupancy: $900.00 USD

-Students/Low-and lower-middle income country residents with single occupancy: $700.00 USD
+Students/Low-and lower-middle income country residents with double occupancy: $700.00 USD

 Cancellation Policy